harisathees/nsh/BRANCH_AUTH_GUIDE.md

-# Branch-Based Authentication System
+# Branch-Based Authentication System - Admin & Staff Roles

 ## Overview

-The Pawn Brokerage Management System now features a comprehensive branch-based authentication system.
-Each user is assigned to a specific branch and can only access data from their branch.
+The Pawn Brokerage Management System features a comprehensive role-based branch authentication system:

+- **Admin Users**: Can view and edit data from ALL branches by switching between them
+- **Staff/Manager Users**: Can ONLY view and edit data from their assigned branch
+- **Session-based Authentication**: Secure login/logout with session management

 ## Database Structure